Deep in the Gir Forest of India exists a small population of lions – Asiatic Lions.

-In 1965, India’s Gir Forest was declared a national wildlife sanctuary, and human activity was subsequently banned in the area, with the exception of the Maldharis (nomadic tribal herdsmen) that had settled the area.
-This sanctuary is the final remaining habitat for one the planets least discussed predators – the Asiatic Lion.
+In 1965, Western India’s Gir Forest was declared as a national wildlife sanctuary.
+Human activity was subsequently banned in the area – with a notable exception made for the Maldharis, a nomadic tribe that had previously settled in the area.
+Today, the Gir Forest sanctuary is the final remaining habitat for one the planet’s least discussed predators – the Asiatic Lion (Felis Leo Persicus).

 The diet of Asiatic Lions differs from African Lions, slightly.
 The African Lion prefers prey that weighs between 420 – 1200 lbs, whereas the Asiatic Lion tends to keep a specific diet of prey weighing in the 700-800 lbs range.
 Because they hunt in groups, they are able to take on consistently larger prey.
 Asiatic Lions are also known to prey on domestic cattle from the Maldharis herds.